Followers

 attended many a party

-When he got out he became a coal merchant (at which he was quite successful) but continued his addiction to gambling and carousing around London.
-Throughout, Hanger flaunted contemporary mores, cavorting openly with women of all stripes, keeping a strange collection of dogs, cats, and monkeys, and generally thumbing it at the upper crust and middle class.
-One of his celebrated exploits was arranging a cross country race between a flock of turkeys and flock of geese!
+When he got out, he became a coal merchant (in which he was quite successful) but continued his addiction to gambling and partying around London.
+Throughout, Hanger flaunted contemporary mores, cavorting openly with women of all kinds, keeping a peculiar collection of dogs, cats, and monkeys, and generally thumbing his nose at the upper crust and middle class.
+One of his celebrated exploits was arranging a cross-country race between a flock of turkeys and a flock of geese!

 Cartoon satire of Hanger

-At the same, he learned to capitalize on some of his strong suits as a pamphleteer - who were sort of the bloggers of their day.
-Reinventing himself as a subject matter expert, he published pamphlets on military subjects, gambling, hunting, and shooting.
-Hanger engaged in public disputes over military policy during the Napoleonic wars.
-He wrote absurd advice columns on all sorts of things but most famously on the fairer sex.
-His escapades and opinions were followed closely by the media of his day.
-In 1814 he was offered the barony of Coleraine but he turned it down to continue his "celebrated" lifestyle in London.
+At the same time, he learned to capitalize on some of his strengths as a pamphleteer - the bloggers of their day.
+Reinventing himself as a subject matter expert, he published pamphlets on military topics, gambling, hunting, and shooting.
+Hanger engaged in public disputes over military policy during the Napoleonic Wars.
+He wrote absurd advice columns on various subjects, most famously about the fairer sex.
+His escapades and opinions were closely followed by the media of his time.
+In 1814, he was offered the barony of Coleraine, but he turned it down to continue his "celebrated" lifestyle in London.

 Cartoon satire of Hanger